FixelAlgorithmsTeam/FixelCourses/InstallMicroMamba.md

  - Prerequisites
    Requirements to be able to successfully accomplish all steps.
  - Installing MicroMamba Package Manager
+   Creating a _portable_ installation of MicroMamba and configure Windows Terminal profile to launch it.
  - Installing a Conda Environment
+   Install a _Conda Environment_ given a specification file.
  - Activating Conda Environment
+   Activating an environment and launching VS Code from it.

 ## Prerequisites